Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Quantization

 \subsection{Vacuum}

 The quantization construction described above yields a natural vacuum in the sense of the axioms of Section~\ref{sec:vacax}.
-Indeed, it is immediate to verify that defining the vacuum state $\psi_{\Sigma,0}$ for every hypersurface $\Sigma$ to be the constant function with value $1$ satisfies all the axioms.
+Indeed, it is immediate to verify that def\/ining the vacuum state $\psi_{\Sigma,0}$ for every hypersurface $\Sigma$ to be the constant function with value $1$ satisf\/ies all the axioms.
 Alternatively, we can view this as the coherent state $K_0$ associated to the element $0\in L_\Sigma$.

 There is a potentially larger class of vacua that also quite naturally arises from our quantization construction.
-To this end suppose that all regions and hypersurfaces arise as submanifolds of a fixed manifold $B$ (possibly with additional structure) of dimension $d$.
+To this end suppose that all regions and hypersurfaces arise as submanifolds of a f\/ixed manifold $B$ (possibly with additional structure) of dimension $d$.
 (This setting was termed a \emph{global background} in \cite{Oe:GBQFT}.)
-Suppose now that there exists a solution $\phi$ of the classical field equations in all of $B$.
+Suppose now that there exists a solution $\phi$ of the classical f\/ield equations in all of $B$.
 This induces a particular local solution in any region and on any hypersurface.
 The normalized coherent states associated with these solutions then form a vacuum in the sense of the axioms.
 We may formalize this as follows.